cheerfulstoic/pyrosome/README.md

 ## TODOs

-By default process lines like Ruby (so that people can use `psome` for everything without switching back and forth and so that they can take advantage of parallel processing and any other convenience features)

--i to do in place replacement of files
+Something like -i to do in place replacement of files?

-Support file names as arguments.

-Support file name for code execution instead of -e?
-Could files have both `_` and `ARGV` in scope so that scripts not made for pyrosome be used?

 Flag to echo sample of what you would get with the specified options (do I get an array or a hash?
 Does the hash have keys?)

 Support for colors?

-Support for different enumerators?
-Sort_by comes to mind, but that wouldn't work for streaming (or would it?).
-Select/reject.
-Does any?/all? make sense?
+Support for different enumerators (select/reject particularly)?  #sort_by probably wouldn't work for streaming

 Support for loading an app environment (automatically load Rails if inside a project to get models?)